 If a claim has been filed, the petition will be filed in the court where the personal injury lawsuit is taking place.

-4. What information must be included in the petition for a compromise of a minor’s claim?
+4. What must be in the petition?

 - Name, date of birth, age, and sex of the minor child;